JoepvanDam/data-agent/test/o1-preview/results.md

     "Reason": "Missing function to compute the correlation between two specific columns or to extract specific correlation values from the correlation matrix."
 }
 ```
+This is an accuracy error because there *IS* a way to do this, namely by dropping all other columns and running a correlation matrix on just AP/SP.

 ### Attempt = 2
 #### Is there a correlation between 'AP' and 'SP'?